PainterQubits/datalogs/docs/usage.md

 )
 ```

-The directories for the graph and node have now been created, along with the NetCDF log
+The directories for the graph and node have now been created, along with the netCDF log
 file.

 ```{jupyter-execute}